Design of the Artificial: lessons from the biological roots of general intelligence: Promises and limitations so far

-Proposition of controlling behavior through negative feedback as the mechanism behind teleological behavior \cite{Rosenblueth1943} led to the notion that artificial intelligence and building a synthetic brain are not equivalent.
-Feedback as a control mechanism for achieving adaptation in a changing environment untangled the mysterious aspect of teleology \cite{Simon1969}.
-Interestingly, early attempts at designing intelligent machines based on teleological behavior showed some delivered promises \cite{Walter1950}.
-Walter Grey's tortoises, \textit{Machina speculatrix} and \textit{Machina docilis} manifested complex sets of behaviors (phototaxis, search for energy source and conditioned reflex behavior) and could maneuver around the room autonomously.
-The teleological approach, though properly recognizing the limits of functional approach, eventually rendered cybernetics immovable from a qualitative level \cite{Ball2016}.
-The reason that neither functional nor behavioral teleology have succeeded in advancing artificial intelligence above and beyond task-specific advancements is likely rooted in the hierarchical organization of the nervous systems and their modification and optimization through interactions with the environment.
-It is possible that what sets biology apart from other systems is the contextual (functional) algorithmic features in biological computation.
+The idea of controlling behavior through negative feedback as the mechanism behind teleological behavior \cite{Rosenblueth1943} led to the notion that artificial intelligence and building a synthetic brain are not the same.
+Feedback as a control mechanism for achieving adaptation in a changing environment unraveled the mysterious aspect of teleology \cite{Simon1962,Simon1969} .
+Interestingly, early attempts at designing intelligent machines based on teleological behavior showed some promising results \cite{Walter1950}.
+Walter Grey’s tortoises, \textit{Machina speculatrix} and \textit{Machina docilis} exhibited complex sets of behaviors (such as phototaxis, search for energy source and conditioned reflex behavior) and could navigate around the room autonomously.
+The teleological approach, though properly recognizing the limits of functional approach, eventually made cybernetics stagnant at a qualitative level \cite{Ball2016}.
+The reason that neither functional nor behavioral teleology have succeeded in advancing artificial intelligence beyond task-specific achievements is likely rooted in the hierarchical organization of the nervous systems and their modification and optimization through interactions with the environment.
+It is possible that what distinguishes biology from other systems is the contextual (functional) algorithmic features in biological computation.
 The context-dependency of biological systems can be defined as a top-down causal information exchange that is unique to their multi-scale organization \cite{Walker2012}.
 While the thermodynamics of information tells us that information is physical \cite{Landauer1991} and within the bounds of Landauer limit \cite{Landauer1961,Berut2012} could be converted to energy \cite{Parrondo2015,Toyabe2010}, the information at the macroscopic scale can affect microscopic scale in biological systems \cite{Walker2012}.